 In Rome, olive oil was used for nearly everything in relation to their health.
 Roman medicine takes heavily from Greek doctors, who influenced European medicine for centuries, and Hippocrates, the father of modern medicine writes about over 60 different conditions or ailments that can be treated with olive oil, including skin problems, burns and wounds, ear infections, gynecological problems, healing surgical scars, and much more.
-Many of these uses are still valid and are used as home remedies today.
+As olive oil culture is embedded within the fabric of society many uses of olive oil are used as home remedies today.

 “Let food be thy medicine and medicine be thy food”Hippocrates : father of modern medicine

 The Roman doctor Galen, who was born in Greece, was also credited with the invention of cold cream, using olive oil as his base for in instead of the modern day mineral oil.
 It has been in used for over a thousand years for soothing skin and relieving sunburns.